 Previous reports have estimated excess deaths in several different ways.
 The National Center for Health Statistics (NCHS) estimates excess mortality through comparison of mortality levels in 2020 to historical mortality data by week and geographic location [20].
 They present a range of values for excess deaths based on different historical thresholds, including the average expected count or upper boundary of the uncertainty interval, and apply weights to the 2020 provisional death data to account for incomplete data.
-In contrast, Weinberger et al. and Woolf et al. use multivariable Poisson regression models to evaluate increases in the occurrence of deaths due to any cause across the US [21,22].
-Weinberger et al. adjust for influenza activity [21].
-Kontis et al. apply Bayesian ensemble modeling to obtain smoothed estimates of excess deaths by age and sex in the UK [23].
-These studies make estimates for each state or country individually and do not allow a relationship between all-cause mortality and Covid-19 mortality to be identified through analysis across smaller area units such as counties.
-While prior research has documented significant racial and socioeconomic inequities in directly assigned Covid-19 deaths [24-29], few studies have documented how excess mortality in 2020 has differed across sociodemographic or health factors [30].
+In contrast, Weinberger and colleagues and Woolf and colleagues use multivariable Poisson regression models to evaluate increases in the occurrence of deaths due to any cause across the US [21,22].
+Weinberger and colleagues adjust for influenza activity [21].
+Kontis and colleagues apply Bayesian ensemble modeling to obtain smoothed estimates of excess deaths by age and sex in the United Kingdom [23].
+These studies make estimates for each state or country individually and do not allow a relationship between all-cause mortality and COVID-19 mortality to be identified through analysis across smaller area units such as counties.
+While prior research has documented significant racial and socioeconomic inequities in directly assigned COVID-19 deaths [24-29], few studies have documented how excess mortality in 2020 has differed across sociodemographic or health factors [30].

-In this paper, we take advantage of county-level variation in Covid-19 mortality to estimate its relationship with all-cause mortality across US counties.
-We anticipate that counties with higher mortality from Covid-19 will also have experienced greater increases in mortality from other causes of death because the impact of the pandemic is not registered in Covid-19 deaths alone.
-We use the relationship between Covid-19 mortality and changing mortality from all causes of death to estimate excess mortality that was not directly assigned to Covid-19 as a cause of death.
-While prior studies generated a prediction of expected mortality in 2020 based on historical trends and then compared expected to observed mortality to estimate excess deaths, our model takes advantage of county variation to estimate simultaneously the mortality trend and the imprint of Covid-19.
-We then examine how the extent of excess mortality not assigned to Covid-19 varies across subsets of counties defined by area-level sociodemographic and health characteristics, allowing us to identify population subgroups with a disproportionate number of excess deaths that were not directly assigned to Covid-19.
+In this paper, we take advantage of county-level variation in COVID-19 mortality to estimate its relationship with all-cause mortality across US counties.
+We anticipate that counties with higher mortality from COVID-19 will also have experienced greater increases in mortality from other causes of death because the impact of the pandemic is not registered in COVID-19 deaths alone.
+We use the relationship between COVID-19 mortality and changing mortality from all causes of death to estimate excess mortality that was not directly assigned to COVID-19 as a cause of death.
+While prior studies generated a prediction of expected mortality in 2020 based on historical trends and then compared expected to observed mortality to estimate excess deaths, our model takes advantage of county variation to estimate simultaneously the mortality trend and the imprint of COVID-19.
+We then examine how the extent of excess mortality not assigned to COVID-19 varies across subsets of counties defined by area-level sociodemographic and health characteristics, allowing us to identify population subgroups with a disproportionate number of excess deaths that were not directly assigned to COVID-19.
 Our estimates provide an alternative approach to calculating excess deaths that can complement existing approaches.